Colac Herald: 2017-2026

 In March 2017, the Colac Herald was acquired by Greenstone Media Pty Ltd and Andrea Graham became the director and currently still holds that position.

 In 2019 the Colac Herald's printing moved from the Ballarat Rural Press to the Latrobe Valley Express.

 In 2020 with the effects of lockdown's caused from COVID-19, the Colac Herald was prompted to begin digitising their paper in the form of an online flipbook for users to access remotely on their website.

 In 2023 Alison Martin took over David McKenzie's role as editor.
+Jacob Traynor would then take over in 2024 and Naomi Newcombe in 2026 who remains the Colac Herald's current editor.

-Jacob Traynor took over as editor in 2024 and remains the Colac Herald's current editor.
+In August 2026 the Colac Herald moved from tri-weekly newspaper editions to bi-weekly.

 Masthead Evolution

 Over its history, the Colac Herald's masthead has undergone several design changes.

 Originally featuring a gothic typeface in the 1860s, it transitioned to a simpler style in the 1970s.
 The most recent redesign occurred in 1997, incorporating red lines and a combination of traditional and modern typefaces.

 A subsequent update retained the red lines while introducing a bolder, more contemporary aesthetic.
 According to production manager Aaron Lamanna, the redesign aimed to maintain the newspaper's established identity while presenting a modernised appearance.